Golden Thread Fairytale Players Present

 by Torange Yeghiazarian

-Our 2023 theater for young audiences production is an interpretation of a play from the Golden Thread Fairytale Players repertoire entitled Nasrudin’s Magnificent Journey to Samarkand, written by Torange Yeghiazarian and directed by Sarah Al-Kassab.
+Our 2023 Theater for Young Audiences production is a new interpretation of Nasrudin’s Magnificent Journey to Samarkand, a play from the Golden Thread Fairytale Players repertoire, written by Torange Yeghiazarian and directed by Sarah Al-Kassab.

 Will Nasrudin and his faithful donkey ever make it to Samarkand, the center of arts and crafts on the ancient Silk Road?
 There is only one way to find out!